HackTheSolarSystem/frame-seeker/README.md

 Took my sweet time up to this point, but I've now picked the computer vision library I want to use (OpenCV), and set up the Docker boilerplate for using it.

+### 04:42

+Gave up on this for the night.
+Had a lot of trouble with the 16bit gray scale TIFFs and Pillow, but the 8bit grayscale TIFFs look reasonable.

+I'm going to lay down for a couple of hours now.
+When I wake up, I'm planning to write some code to put the phashes into a sorted list.
+When we go to match a BSE against that list, we'll just bisect until we find the best match and then return the top N.

+I've basically spent the entire Hackathon up until this point understanding the problem and doing set up/exploratory work.
+I think that will work given the task I've set myself, but in the future it'd probably be better start sprinting right off the starting gun.

+### 07:41

+Back at it after a bit of sleep, a change of clothes and a smidge of deodorant.
+For Aiur!